plotly/dash/CONTRIBUTING.md

 ## Coding Style

-Please lint any additions to react components with `pylint` and `flake8`.
+Please lint any additions to Python code with `pylint` and `flake8`.

 ## Pull Request Guidelines